keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

-This means that `Validated` is usable for any case where `E` is combinable.
+This means that `Validated` is usable as an `Applicative` for any case where `E` is combinable.
 But what does that actually mean for us?

 * Errors may exist in a non-zero amount when the context is `Invalid`
 * When there are errors, the amount is unbounded